 I’m sure the friends and fruit helped Paul, but it just didn’t seem to be enough.
 Sometimes we get so far down that not even great friends and fruitfulness in our ministry can bring us out of it forcing God to intervene.
-The Lord said to Paul in the night by a vision, “Do not be afraid any longer, but go on speaking and do not be silent; for I am with you, and no man will attack you in order to harm you, for I have many people in this city” (Acts 18:9-10).
+The Lord said to Paul in the night by a vision, “Do not be afraid any longer, but go on speaking and do not be silent; for I am with you, and no man will attack you in order to harm you, for I have much people in this city” (Acts 18:9-10).

 Although there will be times of discouragement in the ministry, God will do whatever is necessary to keep you on course.
 It may not be until you are in your darkest hour, when nothing seems to help, but God will speak to you – bringing a word and freshness of vision that only He can bring.

 Always remember and never forget, “The gifts and calling of God are without repentance – irrevocable.” ~ Romans 11:29